- 1 Purpose

 - Project Management Framework

-- Manager (Strategic Information and Analysis), Corporate Management Services
+- Lead Business Partner (Analytics and Insight), Corporate Management Services

-- Senior Executive Officer to the Manager (Strategic Information and Analysis)
+- Senior Executive Officer to the Lead Business Partner (Analytics and Insight)

 - Ethics and Research Integrity Team.